k-kapp/Box-Man/README.md

 A custom API was written to facilitate the creation of a GUI for the game.
 This included creating classes for buttons, forms, etc. This was done using the graphics functionality provided by the XNA framework (through Monogame).

-Note that this is still a work in progress, and that it is still a little rough around the edges.
+Note that this is a work in progress, and is still a little rough around the edges.
 However, basic functionality is there (check TODO list, after the screenshots below, for information on bugs, missing features, etc.)

 <p align="center">
 <img src="ScreenshotGame.png" width="550">